tokenfleet/docs/docs/security_and_compliances/kyc_aml.md

 2. **Regulatory Reviews:** We cooperate fully with regulatory authorities during any reviews or investigations, providing all necessary documentation and information.

-At Reliable Route, we are dedicated to upholding the highest standards of KYC/AML compliance to protect our investors, our platform, and the integrity of the global financial system.
+At Token Fleet, we are dedicated to upholding the highest standards of KYC/AML compliance to protect our investors, our platform, and the integrity of the global financial system.
 If you have any questions or concerns about our KYC/AML procedures, please contact our compliance team.